zix99/simple-auth/README.md

 - Documentation

 #### Bugs
-- Home wording tweaks (login rather than "manage").
-Default to /#manage in login (rather than explicit all the time)
-- Gateway seems to be caching and not logging-in/out correctly
 - Using a RSA key seems to not allow signing in to account
 - General tests for OIDC and different cases
 - Forgot password (single-use signin)